-Medicare Supplements were created to supplement, or compliment, Original Medicare benefits.
-Original Medicare only covers 80% of your medical expenses.
+Medicare Supplements were created to supplement benefits.
+Only 80% of your medical expenses have coverage after deductibles.

-Medicare Supplemental plans fill in the gap between Medicare’s payments and the actual amount billed.
+Supplemental plans fill in the gap between Medicare’s payments and the actual amount.
 These gaps include co-pays, deductibles, and coinsurance.

-With many policy options, the best one for you depends on the level of coverage you need.
+With many policy options, the best Medicare Supplement for you depends on the level of coverage you need.

 Below we’ll review:

 To be eligible for a Supplement Plan, you must be at least 65 years of age and have Part B. These plans are also available to those on Medicare due to a disability, but not in all states.